BSifringer/EnhancedDCM/README.md

 * Optional: Tweak scripts in utilities to change optimizers, add your models, add cross validation methods, etc..

 The key for training your own dataset on L-MNL is splitting features into 2 sets, X and Q, and then use the common utilities with a main script.
-To do this, X is of shape [# individuals x (beta number + 1) x choice number] and corresponds to the utility functions.
+To do this, X is of shape [#individuals x (beta number + 1) x choice number] and corresponds to the utility functions.
 The added +1 in the first dimension is the label, 1 or 0, wether the alternative was chosen or not.
-Q is of shape [# individuals x Q_features x 1].
+Q is of shape [#individuals x Q_features].

 In the given examples, this is done in their respective `data_manager.py`, keras_input() function, where the two sets are saved as vectors in 'xx.npy' and 'xx_extra.npy', and the name 'xx' is returned.
 When the name is given to a run_utils.py function, it will train the corresponding model to your dataset.
 This is done in the main script for each dataset with names ending with '_run.py', where we call upon keras_input() with an architecture and data input specific to each experiment, and then train a model with a run_utils function.